On this page

-Support for the Community Scholars Program has come from contributions from Mindset Social Innovation Foundation, United Way, SFU Library, and SFU's Community Engagement Fund, along with the cooperation of publishers: Sage, Taylor and Francis, Wiley-Blackwell, Oxford University Press, Duke University Press, and Cambridge University Press.
+Support for the Community Scholars Program has come from contributions from the McConnell Foundation BC Collaborative on Social Infrastructure, Mindset Social Innovation Foundation, United Way, SFU Library, and SFU's Community Engagement Fund, along with the cooperation of participating publishers.

 There is currently no ongoing funding for this program.